LovelyAndy/add-media/README.md

 Renders an invisible `<input type="file" />` and has a slot for that input for which you can pass any type of element to cover that input.

-The base component gets two props:
+The base component has two props:

 `multiple: {type: Boolean}`
 `accept: {type: String}`

-When atom is clicked it emits an event `$emit('selected', files)`
+When element is clicked it emits an event `$emit('selected', files)`

 **Parent component (SelectAndPreviewFiles)**